smartinsightsfromdata/smartinsightsfromdata.github.io/_posts/2015-04-23-choropleths.markdown

 #### Introduction to Data Preparation

 If we are building an analytical application, is very important to address what do do with the data.
-A choropleth can display well **one** type of information at a time, usually a numerical variable (continous or discrete).
+A choropleth can display well **one** type of information at a time, usually a numerical variable (continuous or discrete).

 If we want to make available lots of data in our choropleth the user will have to have ways to choose which dataset (or which feature) to see.
 A way to handle multiple datasets or data items is to divide the data into the following categories: